-Patients who were denied Medicare home health benefits under the improvement standard after the lawsuit was first filed in January 2011, have several options, says Letha McDowell, an elder care attorney who practices in Virginia and North Carolina with the firm of Oast & Taylor.
+Patients who were denied Medicare home health benefits under the improvement standard after the lawsuit was filed have several options, says Letha McDowell, an elder care attorney who practices in Virginia and North Carolina.
 Her suggestions range from simple to more involved:

-- Contact the prescribing physician.
+- Contact the prescribing doctor.
 At the very least, the physician’s order will help establish the need for home care.

-- Contact a third-party for help.
-Help might come from an elder care law firm, an advocacy organization, or patient care organizations.
+- Contact a third party for help.
+Help might come from an elder care law firm, an advocacy organization or patient care organization.

-If a physician prescribes skilled home care now, patients and their caregivers should ask the physician to tell them specifically what skilled service is needed, recommends Bill Dombi, vice president for law at the National Association for Home Care and Hospice in Washington, D.C.
-He notes, for example, that teaching a patient exercises to avoid contractures of the hand may require skilled therapy services.
-By comparison, a patient may not need skilled care to learn and carry out simple exercises that promote mobility and general good health.
+If a doctor prescribes skilled home care, patients and their caregivers should ask the physician to tell them specifically what skilled service is needed, recommends Bill Dombi, vice president for law at the National Association for Home Care and Hospice in Washington, D.C.
+For example, teaching a patient exercises to avoid contractures of the hand may require skilled therapy services.
+By comparison, a patient may not need skilled care to learn simple exercises that promote mobility and general good health.